 In the whale hunt it is necessary to have a clear uninterrupted view all round, and the distant feathery spouting of many a whale would be missed if the keen-eyed men searching for it were behind glass … above us, on the crow’s nest or ‘barrel’ at the masthead, the youngest lad on the ship, who by right of his juniority was given the coldest and least attractive job, searched for the elusive and by no means easily spotted puffs of vapour that would disclose our innocent victim. […] I had been searching for a great fountain of water shooting toward the sky, as artists and tale-tellers had taught me to expect, but of course as we were a mile or so away, all there was to see was a feathery and momentary puff of vapour, seeming only a few inches high against the grey sea beyond.

 Robertson relates an entire whale hunt in a chapter entitled ‘Hvalblast!’, a Norwegian word for the exhalation of the whale (used aboard his trilingual ship as equivalent to ‘thar she blows!’), meaning literally ‘whale blast’.
 The respiration of these animals is extraordinary.
 They contrive to avoid the bends, can remain submerged for great lengths of time, and have enormous lungs.
-Roman writes that ‘an adult blue whale can inhale 5,000 litres, a roomful of air, before sounding’, and Robertson gives the weight of the lungs removed from ‘a fat nice [blue] whale’ as around a ton.
-The exhalations are sufficiently different that experienced whalers can identify whale species from the shape, size and even smell of the hvalblast; in modern times, zoologists can do the same with echolocation signatures, which are broken up by the whales surfacing to breath at regular intervals, thus indicating the size of the lungs and therefore the likely species.
+Roman writes that ‘an adult blue whale can inhale 5,000 litres, a roomful of air, before sounding’; Hoare says ‘the [finback] whale shoots out one hundred gallons of air in a second’ and Robertson gives the weight of the lungs removed from ‘a fat nice [blue] whale’ as around a ton.
+The exhalations are sufficiently different that experienced whalers can identify whale species from the shape, size and even smell of the hvalblast.
+Hoare notes that ‘[i]ts very breath was fearful: sailors believed the spout to be acrid, able to burn skin or even […] cause blindness ‘if the jet is fairly spouted into your eyes.’ in modern times, zoologists can do the same with echolocation signatures, which are broken up by the whales surfacing to breath at regular intervals, thus indicating the size of the lungs and therefore the likely species.
 Roman writes about a pair of acousticians identifying a fin whale in this way, thus avoiding an international incident during the Cold War, in which both Soviet and US submarines had detected an echolocation signature, each assuming it came from an enemy submarine.
-Whaling abounds with superstition and mythology, and in its infancy, whalers feared that ‘inhaling the moist air [of a hvalblast] could cause dizziness and fainting fits, possibly death’.
+Whaling abounds with superstition and mythology, and in its infancy, whalers feared that ‘inhaling the moist air [of a hvalblast] could cause dizziness and fainting fits, possibly death’; Hoare would disagree, as quoted above.
 The Book of Beasts and the Exeter Book both suggest (mistakenly, of course) that whales also exhale underwater to lure fish into their mouths: